bumpylumps/ghost-planet/README.md

 ## TODO:

+- [ ] Understand why the form action is throwing esLint error more thoroughly
+	- [ ] fix error instead of muting it
 - [ ] create schema for:
 	- [ ] evidence
 - [ ] figure out collecting images and audio for evidence storage